In-Kind Benefits (Fringe Benefits) 2016

 Full room and board at a hotel etc. is valued at nominal value.

 If an employee or his family uses the employer's passenger car or van for private driving, this gives rise to a taxable company car benefit ( In Finnish: autoetu / In Swedish: bilförmån ).
-The tax value is based on the year when the vehicle was put into service, as recorded in its registration document, as follows:
+The tax value is based on the year when the vehicle was put on the road, as recorded in its registration document, as follows:

 Company car -- unlimited benefit (Vapaa autoetu; Fri bilförmån):